List of Marvel Comics characters: B: Leila Davis

 The second Beetle is Leila Davis.
 Created by writer Danny Fingeroth and artist Al Milgrom, the character debuted in Deadly Foes of Spider-Man #1 (May 1991).

 She was the widow of minor supervillain Ringer.
 Her husband was manipulated by Abner Jenkins into a life of crime that included multiple conflicts with Spider-Man, and was shot by the anti-hero Scourge.
 Davis vows revenge on all three.
 She began her criminal career as a driver for the super villain Sinister Syndicate team.

 She began dating Speed Demon once Boomerang was captured by Spider-Man on the first mission of the group.
-Eventually, the Shocker engineers a breakout for Boomerang and the team fractures, with Boomerang, the Rhino and Davis who is using her husband's old weapons battling the Beetle, Speed Demon and Hydro-Man in the middle of New York City.
-After attempting to kill the Beetle, Davis is disarmed by Spider-Man and arrested along with Jenkins and Boomerang.
+Eventually, the Shocker engineers a breakout for Boomerang and the team fractures, with Boomerang, the Rhino and Davis who is using her husband's old weapons battling Beetle, Speed Demon, and Hydro-Man in the middle of New York City.
+After attempting to kill Beetle, Davis is disarmed by Spider-Man and arrested along with Jenkins and Boomerang.

 Sometime later, Leila is paroled from prison and immediately returns to her old ways.
 Donning a new red and black suit of weaponized armor and referring to herself as Hardshell, she allies with Boomerang, the Rhino and the Vulture.
 The group becomes involved in a massive fight that also involves Stegron, Doctor Octopus, Swarm, the Answer, Jenkins and Spider-Man, with each party trying to gain control of an experimental gun.
 Spider-Man eventually stood victorious and most of the costumed criminals are taken into custody.
-Davis is teleported away by her husband who had survived being shot by Scourge, and had been turned into the cyborg Strikeback by the criminal organization A.I.M.
+Davis is teleported away by her husband, who had survived being shot by Scourge and had been turned into the cyborg Strikeback by the criminal organization A.I.M.

-She reappears years later taking on the Thunderbolts team (which the reformed Jenkins helped found), ironically now referring to herself as the "Beetle".
-She is wearing a tank-like exoskeleton painted in the same paint scheme as both of her predecessor's previous Beetle costumes which Jenkins himself had designed while working for the Commission on Superhuman Activities.

 As the second Beetle, Leila eventually joins the group known as the Redeemers, which includes former members of the Thunderbolts.
 Her true identity is revealed to the rest of her teammates, revealing that her husband died some time earlier due to his body breaking down due to his cyborg enhancements.
-The group soon encounters the powerful super villain Graviton who kills Leila with the former's gravity powers.
+The group soon encounters the supervillain Graviton, who kills Leila.

 Hobgoblin's Beetle

-Roderick Kingsley (aka the Hobgoblin) had sold one of Abner Jenkins's old Beetle armors and gear to an unnamed criminal.
-He was seen at the Bar With No Name attending the wake of Electro's servant Francine Frye.
-The Beetle was later seen at the Bar With No Name among the patrons who want the Black Cat to be the Queen of the Criminal Underworld.
+Roderick Kingsley, also known as the Hobgoblin, sold Abner Jenkins's gear and one of his suits to an unnamed criminal.
+Beetle is seen at the Bar With No Name attending the wake of Electro's servant Francine Frye.

-The Hobgoblin later regained the Beetle's services.